gf3/sandbox/README.md

 # Node Sandbox

-A nifty javascript sandbox for use with node.js.
+A nifty javascript sandbox for node.js.

 ## Some features